 9. Cholla Cactus

 Let’s learn something from the pack rats, shall we?
 Desert woodrats, also called trading rats, are widely distributed over US desert regions.
 They can grow up to 20 inches long, including the tail.

 These particular rats, from the genus Neotoma, build nests and have discovered some unique ways of keeping out unwanted visitors.
 Intruders such as Gila monsters can be devastating to a rodent family, who are otherwise living a quiet life.

 In areas where it is abundant, pack rats will collect the sharp spiny stems of the cholla cactus and place them at the entrance to their nests as protection from these marauding outsiders.

 I don’t advise collecting stems, but a few carefully placed chollas will give your uninvited guests something to worry about.

 Cholla cactus, also known as the jumping cactus, is native to desert regions of Mexico and the southeastern US.
 Suitable for growers in Zones 8 and higher, as with most cacti, they need dry, arid conditions to thrive.

 There are 22 species of the Cylindropuntia genus, and the most recognizable is the teddy bear cactus, C. bigelovii, with its soft, furry appearance.

-Painful to remove, if you have a couple of these plants, no one is going to want to pay you an unexpected visit.
+Painful to remove, if you have a couple of these plants on your property, no one is going to want to pay you an unexpected visit.

-The teddy bear cholla is a slow growing, upright plant with branched stems that tops out at 3-5 feet tall.
+The teddy bear cholla is a slow growing, upright plant with branched stems that tops out at three to five feet tall.